nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api/log-into-nuxeo-platform.md

     {{/panel}}

-##### Practice - Basic Authentication Using Nuxeo JS Client
+### Practice - Basic Authentication Using Nuxeo JS Client

 1. Download <a href="{{file name='basicAuthentication.js'}}" download>basicAuthentication.js</a> or open in another tab to copy and paste.

 2. Create a Nuxeo object in the `nuxeo` variable.

-**Referring to the [Nuxeo JS client documentation](https://nuxeo.github.io/nuxeo-js-client/latest/Nuxeo.html), modify the code to:**

-3. Authenticate against your Nuxeo local instance.
+3. Referring to the [Nuxeo JS client documentation](https://nuxeo.github.io/nuxeo-js-client/latest/Nuxeo.html), modify the code to authenticate against your Nuxeo local instance using the basic authentication method.

-4. Use the basic authentication method. *If you haven't changed it, the default login/password is Administrator/Administrator*.
+If you haven't changed it, the default login/password is Administrator/Administrator.

 5. When your code is ready, test it by uncommenting the `assertResult()` method and running the code in a terminal:

     ```bash
-    node basicAuthentication.js
+    $ node basicAuthentication.js
     ```